xiaowuc2/xiaowuc2/README.md

   #### Academic Research

   Research Assistant at University of Engineering and Management, Kolkata.
-Working on Deep Learning based projects under supervision of Professor Sankhadeep Chaterjee.
+Working on Deep Learning based projects under supervision of `Professor Sankhadeep Chaterjee`.

 ### Talks